F-I-D-O/Manuals/manuals/LLM.md

 - [`Herding`](https://claudionary.com/definition/herding/): Gathering knowledge from different sources to form a coherent response.
 - [`Honking`](https://claudionary.com/definition/honking/): Claude dramatically change the line of thought, based on the user prompt.
 This happens if the user manifests disatisfaction.
 - [`Hullaballooing`](https://claudionary.com/definition/hullaballooing/): competing subprocesses demands priority in completing the response.
+- [`Hyperspacing`](https://claudionary.com/definition/hyperspacing): Geting to the answer to a very hard and broad question quickly
 - [`Ideating`](https://claudionary.com/definition/ideating/): Producing ideas fast, much faster then evaluating them.
 - [`Infusing`](https://claudionary.com/definition/infusing/): Adding context to the response, so that the user can understand it better.
 - [`Ionizing`](https://claudionary.com/definition/ionizing/): Extracting most of the information from the output, so it has a reasonable lentgth.